 Speed isn’t everything.
-Sometimes it can be beneficial reduce the stress of running and mix things up by slow jogging.
+Sometimes it can be beneficial to reduce the stress of running and mix things up by slow jogging.

 Lower intensity exercise brings many benefits, from injury prevention and aiding recovery, to simply injecting a little variation into cardio workouts.
 Having started running again in my 40s, I feel the benefits of jogging at a slow pace now more than ever.